malmaud/TensorFlow.jl/docs/src/build_from_source.md

 ## Tips & known issues

+  * Dynamic RNNs currently do not work due to an upstream bug in TensorFlow.
+See: https://github.com/malmaud/TensorFlow.jl/issues/203 and https://github.com/tensorflow/tensorflow/issues/8669.

   * If you encounter segmentation faults or other errors, try `Pkg.checkout("TensorFlow")`.

   * For maximum performance, you should always compile on the same system that will be running the computation, and with the correct CUDA Compute Capability version supported by your GPU.